mozilla/openwebapps/docs/README.md

 ## Further Reading

 IWA.md - an introduction to the components of Installable Web Applications.

+SERVICES.md - This document will describe the different services that web applications can support.
+While IWA.md describes the ideas behind and architecture of "web conduits" where we describe the specific protocols that application authors may implement on top of them

 DASHBOARD.md - an introduction to the application dashboard, including the various ways to interact with it.